Jordan of Hauteville

 On 22 May 1085, the fleet of his father anchored offshore of Jordan's own cavalry forces fifteen mile north of Syracuse.
 On May 25, the navies of the count and the emir engaged in the harbour and, the emir himself dying in battle, the forces of Roger landed ashore to find Jordan already besieging the city.
 The siege lasted throughout the summer, but the city eventually capitulated, leaving only Noto still under Saracen dominion.
 In February 1091, Jordan was present at the siege of that city as well.
-Jordan was made lord of Noto and count of Syracuse and there he died, of fever, probably in 1092.
+Jordan was made lord of Noto and count of Syracuse and there he died, of fever, probably in 1092 : according to Malaterra, "the whole city was wracked with so great a tearful wailing that it brought even the Saracens, enemies to our race, to tears...".

 Despite having inherited all the Hauteville attributes which had made their rule in the Mezzogiorno all but inevitable, he had not been in line for the succession on account of his illegitimacy until his brother Geoffrey became a leper, then he had been designated heir apparent.
 A stone recording his death can still be seen in the church of Santa Maria in Mili San Pietro, near Messina.
+According to the baron de Bazancourt, his epitaph in Latin was:

 In 1089, his father arranged his marriage to a daughter of Manfred, brother of Boniface del Vasto.
 Roger married, at the same time, Adelaide del Vasto, another daughter of Manfred's.